ifathurrasyid/FinPro-MySkill-SQL/README.md

 # SQL projects
-List of SQL final projects tasked by MySkill
+List of SQL final projects tasked by MySkill.
+Feel free to use the codes.